NOTICE OF HEALTH INFORMATION PRIVACY PRACTICES

 Health Care Operations: NeoGenomics may use or disclose your PHI in order to support the health care operations of its business and monitor the quality of the care we provide.
 For example, we may use information in your health record to evaluate the services we provide or to train NeoGenomics’ staff.
 In addition, “health care operations” include conducting quality assessment and improvement activities, including outcomes evaluation and development of clinical guidelines; patient safety activities; population-based activities relating to protocol development, case management and care coordination, contacting of health care providers and patients with information about treatment alternatives, and related functions that do not include treatment; submitting claims for stop-loss coverage; conducting or arranging for medical review, legal services, and audit services; wellness and disease management programs; and business planning, development, management and general administration of the clinical lab.

 - To Communicate with Individuals Involved in Your Care or Payment for Your Care: We may disclose to a family member, other relative, close personal friend or any other person you identify, PHI that is directly relevant to that person's involvement in your care or payment related to your care.
-We may disclose the relevant PHI to these persons if you are present for the disclosure and either do not object or we can reasonably infer from the circumstances that you do not object to the disclosure.
+We may disclose the relevant PHI to these persons if you do not object or we can reasonably infer from the circumstances that you do not object to the disclosure.
 If you are incapacitated, we can make the disclosure if, in the exercise of professional judgment, we believe the disclosure is in your best interests.
 To the extent permitted under federal and state law, we may disclose PHI of minors to their parents or legal guardians.

 Business Associates: There are some services provided by NeoGenomics through contracts with business associates (e.g., billing services), and we may disclose your PHI to NeoGenomics’ business associate so that they can perform the job we have asked them to do.
 To protect your information, however, we require the business associate to enter into a Business Associate Agreement, which specifies the ways in which the business associate may use and disclose your PHI and must appropriately safeguard your information.